Ronakkk07/voice_assistant_api/README.md

 ## Notes

 - This repository intentionally has no login/auth layer.
-- Caller Gemini key is accepted per request only.
+- Gemini key is accepted per request only.
 - Use HTTPS so request keys are encrypted in transit.
 - Do **not** store caller Gemini keys in database/logs.
 - You can place this folder in a separate public repository as-is.